T.S.O.L.: 1991–2007: Schism, Nitro Records, and "farewell"

+2008–present: Later releases

+In February 2008, T.S.O.L headlined the "Fuck the Whales, Save a Chckn" benefit, held to help with cancer treatment bills for guitarist Craig "Chckn" Jewett of D.I.
 In December 2008, the band entered the studio to record Life, Liberty & the Pursuit of Free Downloads, which was made available as a free download through sponsor Hurley International's website on January 8, 2009.
-It was also released on vinyl by DC-Jam Records on November 1, 2009.
+It was also released on vinyl by DC-Jam Records in November 2009.

-Grisham launched another project, Jack Grisham and the Manic Low, in 2011; a debut album, Songs for an Up Day, was released in June 2012.
-He also formed Jack Grisham's LOST Soul in 2012, a gigging ensemble featuring Kuehn and Biuso, with the intent of performing T.S.O.L. and the Joykiller material.
+Grisham formed Jack Grisham's LOST Soul in 2012, a gigging ensemble featuring Kuehn and Biuso, with the intent of performing T.S.O.L. and The Joykiller material.

-On April 20, 2013, T.S.O.L. released a 7" EP, You Don't Have to Die (TKO Records), for Record Store Day, composed of the title track (an unreleased 1980 demo) and two 1981 live tracks.
+On April 20, 2013, T.S.O.L. released a 7-inch EP, You Don't Have to Die (TKO Records), for Record Store Day, composed of the title track (an unreleased 1980 demo) and two 1981 live tracks.
 That same year, the band toured Europe and South America; they also completed a US tour with Flag.

 On January 27, 2017, the band released The Trigger Complex album on Rise Records.
 In August 2017, Antonio Val Hernandez joined the band as drummer, replacing Hanna.

+In 2024 a new studio album, A-Side Graffiti was released on February 27.

 Film and television appearances

 In 1981, director Paul Young made Urban Struggle: The Battle of The Cuckoo's Nest, a film which featured live performances by T.S.O.L. as well as several Orange County punk and hardcore bands.
-Dave Markey's 1982 film The Slog Movie also featured live T.S.O.L. performances, as did Penelope Spheeris' 1984 Suburbia with their iconic performance's of "Wash Away" & "Darker My Love", they also appeared in the 1989 movie The Runnin' Kind.
+Dave Markey's 1982 film The Slog Movie also featured live T.S.O.L. performances, as did Penelope Spheeris' 1984 Suburbia with their performances of "Wash Away" & "Darker My Love".
+They also appeared in the 1989 movie The Runnin' Kind.
 Their music was also featured in the popular 1985 horror movie The Return of the Living Dead and 1986 film Dangerously Close.
 They were also mentioned in the 2007 documentary Punk's Not Dead.
-The T.S.O.L. movie, Ignore Heroes is done and will be released soon, Greg Kuehn did the soundtrack for the movie and Jack Grisham directed the movie.